Last updated on February 6, 2026

 Deadly Rollick

 Deadly Rollick is the only free spell that doesn’t protect your life total or board, opting to be free removal instead.
 Exiling an opponent’s creature for literally nothing is incredible.
-Exiling is already the best form of removal, and efficient exile effects often give your opponent a small boon to make up for how efficient they are, like Path to Exile and Swords to Plowshares.
+Exiling is already the best form of removal, and efficient effects that exile a target permanent often give your opponent a small boon to make up for how efficient they are, like Path to Exile and Swords to Plowshares.

 That said, this card’s value when cast for free is incredible.
 It provides board impact, often wasting much of your opponent’s mana, if not their entire turn.
 If you have a cheap, easily protected commander, then Rollick is well worth a slot.
-I’d be less inclined to play it with expensive commanders that might not come down until later in the game and be hard to recast, as that likely leads you to hard casting this more often than you’d like.
+I'm less inclined to play it with expensive commanders that might not come down until later in the game and be hard to recast, as that likely leads you to hard-casting this more often than you’d like.

 #2.
 Deflecting Swat